tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 - Sometimes you don't want to update a module unless it's a security release.
 In the "old way," you'd either need to remember to reset that module's directory pre-commit or fiddle with locking the module version in the Update config.
-  This way, update what you want and don't update what you don't want.
+  This way, you can update what you want and not update what you don't want.

 Fear not, the Drupal Update module will still offer notifications as usual.